Tochukz/C-plus-plus-CrashCourse/README.md

 System programmers sometimes work directly with _raw memory_, which is a collection of bits without a type.
 Employ the `std::byte` type, available in the `<cstddef>` header, in such situations.
 The `std:::byte` type permits bitwise logical operations.
 Using this type for raw data rather than an integral type can help to avoid common sources of difficult-to-debug programming errors.

 __Format Specifier__
 If you need to enbed Unicode characters into a string literal, look at `wprintf` in the `<cwchar>` header.

+__Brace Yourself__
+As a general rule to make initialization simple: use `braced initializers` everywhere.
+Braces initializers work as intended almost everywhere, and they cause the fewest surprises.
+For this reason, braced initialization is also called `uniform initialization`.

+### Chapter 3: Reference Types